The Woman in the Woods (Edited)

 "Why dear, haven't you heard?!
 The Crown Prince went missing last night during the storm!
 And it seems his younger brother is trying to declare himself King!
 Poor King Albert has become so weak he might not live past this next fortnight."

 "And what's worse of all!
 Even if the Crown Prince is found, he might have to fight his younger brother just to keep his birthright!"

-Bertha shook her head, her voice lowering so only Celeste could here it.
-"If you happen upon any strangers in the woods, I'd best suggest that I'd be keepin their whereabouts to myself, so they don't come lookin for trouble."
+Bertha shook her head, her voice lowering so only Celeste could hear it.
+"If you happen upon any strangers in the woods, I'd best suggest that I'd be keepin their whereabouts to myself, so they don't come looking for trouble."
 Bertha smiled and slips some extra herbs and bandages in the basket, before handing it back.